 Jews have lived in Rome for more than 2,000 years and the city today has the largest Jewish community in Italy.
-“Cathedral synagogue,” il Tempio Maggiore, dating from 1904 (and other more modern synagogues); historic ghetto area (rebuilt and modernized around 1900); Jewish Museum in the synagogue complex, ancient Roman-era Jewish catacombs (there are known to have been five) monumental Jewish cemetery; ruins of ancient Roman-era synagogue at Ostia Antica.
+It has “Cathedral synagogue,” il Tempio Maggiore, dating from 1904 (and other more modern synagogues); historic ghetto area (rebuilt and modernized around 1900); a Jewish Museum in the synagogue complex, ancient Roman-era Jewish catacombs (there are known to have been five), a monumental Jewish cemetery; and ruins of an ancient Roman-era synagogue at Ostia Antica.
 The Arch of Titus in the Roman Forum shows the triumphal return of Roman troops, Jewish prisoners and the captured Menorah after the destruction of the Temple in Jerusalem in 70 C.E.

 The web site has information about the synagogues, the ghetto and other Jewish heritage.